JNimesh/invoice-app/README.md

 ### Notes
 Needs to improve the unit test coverage in back-end application.\
-Add unit test to the fornt-end React Application
+Add unit tests to the front-end React Application